OpenAiTx/OpenAiTx/projects/LittleFox2024/Aero7-11/README-en.md

 > 24H2 has proven to have issues.
 If you have updated Windows in the last few months, there is a chance that any DWM modifications could break your system.
 Please proceed with caution and keep backups when applying mods on 24H2 and 25H2.

 > [!WARNING]
 > Please note that usage of this theme is at your own risk.
-I ***cannot*** guaruntee compatibility with updates, and cannot be held responsible for any damages.
-I work with the Visual Style and pointing to third party tools only.
+I ***cannot*** guarantee compatibility with updates, and cannot be held responsible for any damages.
+I work with the Visual Style and only point to third party tools.
 The only mod I have made is the Borders mod in this repository, which is made for 23H2.
 >
 > If you modify any system files I ***highly recommend*** keeping a backup of **ALL** instructions and files (both original and new) in a place you could access if your system gets bricked so that you can undo any changes.